Now Murdoch’s Wall Street Journal has announced it is pressing ahead with a micropayment scheme in addition to more conventional subscriptions.

 Third, readers may need to set up multiple accounts with multiple publishers.
 It may be helpful if there was an iTunes style clearing house for online news, but I can’t see a realistic way this could be made to work.

-Lastly, the idea of charging readers to access news adds considerable friction to the process.
+Lastly, the whole idea of charging readers to access news adds considerable friction to the process.
 Stories behind pay content walls become invisible to search engines.
 The mere process of a reader stopping and thinking ‘do I have enough credit?’ or ‘is this worth paying for?’ will erode numbers.
 Regardless of their willingness to pay, the frictionless, free content sites will win the traffic everyday.